sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### loadEffects

-load the effects into application.
+Loads all the available effects into the application.

 Effects are impulse responses used to perform linear convolution on audio.

-The `loadEffects` method accept an array of objects.
-Each object key act as identifier of the effect and value represents the impulse response source url.
+The `loadEffects` method accepts an array of objects.
+Each object key acts as an identifier of the effect and the value represents the impulse response source URL.

 ```js
 const effects = [